oathtocode/e-learning/README.md

 1. Teacher can Post Assignment and correseponding Marks
 2. Teacher can update the attendance of student on daily basis
 3. Student can view their progress and attendance regularly
-4. In short this app connect student and teacher on the same platform
+4. In short this app connects student and teacher on the same platform

 ## How to use the application